 The IRS and DOJ Move to Target and Prosecute Those with Unreported Offshore Accounts

-On September 28, 2018, the IRS is ending its Offshore Voluntary Disclosure Program.
-Under this program, individuals with unreported offshore accounts can obtain immunity from criminal prosecution upon successfully completing the program through full disclosure, payment of back taxes and civil penalties.
-The ending of the FBAR amnesty program coincides with increased reporting of by offshore banks of U.S. account holders.
+On September 28, 2018, the IRS ended its Offshore Voluntary Disclosure Program.
+Under this program, individuals with unreported offshore accounts could obtain immunity from criminal prosecution upon successfully completing the program through full disclosure, payment of back taxes and civil penalties.
+The ending of the FBAR amnesty program coincides with increased reporting by offshore banks of U.S. account holders.

 The Department of Justice and the Internal Revenue Service have classified unreported offshore accounts and the resulting underpayment of taxes as one of the more pressing problems involving tax fraud.
 Attorneys, as well as accountants, are beginning to see the results of the United States’ efforts to force offshore banks to report their American customers to the IRS.

 When the IRS receives notification from an offshore bank that a U.S. citizen has an account, the result can be catastrophic.
 An IRS audit will be opened which can result in significant civil penalties including up to 50% of the value of the offshore accounts each year that the accounts were not reported to the Treasury Department.
 In addition, the IRS will seek to collect taxes on the unreported income.
 There may also be a 75% civil fraud penalty on the unpaid tax.
 Even more disturbing is the fact that the willful failure to report the offshore accounts and other offshore assets are crimes which can result in arrest, prosecution, and long terms of incarceration.